mk19409-prog/Milestone-2---Presentation/README.md

 - **Feature Relationships:** Scatter plots or pair plots for interactions and target variable relationships.
 - **Time Series / Specialized Plots:** Trend visualizations, geographic plots, or alternative visualizations appropriate to the dataset.

-All visualizations are publication-quality with clear titles, labeled axes, consistent color schemes, and interpretation text accompanying each figure.

 ## Water Quality Index Model Implemented